 Read more about student attorneys' experiences in this clinic here and here.

 Prerequisites: First-year day courses;

-Students taking the clinic will be licensed to practice law under Maryland Rule 16 and, therefore, must have taken or be currently enrolled in Professional Responsibility while taking this clinic.
-In addition, students must have completed or be currently enrolled in a course that provides at least 40 hours of general mediation training, either through the Mediation Skills course or through an approved training outside the School of Law.
+Students taking the clinic will be licensed to practice law under Maryland Rule 19-217 and, therefore, must have taken or be currently enrolled in Professional Responsibility while taking this clinic.
 This clinic is available to evening students.
 The Mediation Clinic for Families selects its students through the lottery process.